We’re adding macarons to our baking basics series!

 Macarons can be made in 3 ways: French, Italian or Swiss method.

 Swiss method would be a little more stable than the French ones.
-It requires warming up the egg white + sugar over bain marie till 45C before whipping the meringue.
+It requires warming up the egg white + sugar over bain marie till 40C to 45C before whipping the meringue.

 If you’re new to making macarons, you can start by trying the easiest method – the French method.

-The ground almond mixture will be folded in to the meringue in 2 batches.
-After that, we will need to continue folding (macaronage) until the batter is smooth and flowing.
+The ground almond mixture will be folded into the meringue in 2 batches.
+After that, we will continue folding (macaronage) until the batter is smooth and flowy.

 Once the batter is ready, we will pipe into round shapes.
 For the bunny ears, we will just pipe 2 longish dollops on the top part of 7 shells.
 The rest of the shells can remain as round shape.